LeadingIndiaAI/Multi-Person-Pose-Tracking/README.md

     python3 train.py
 ```

-## High-performance Inference using TensorRT

-Real-time inference on resource-constrained embedded platforms
-is always challenging.
-To resolve this, we provide a TensorRT-compatible inference engine.
-The engine has two C++ APIs, both defined in `include/openpose-plus.hpp`.
-They are for running the TensorFlow model with TensorRT and post-processing respectively.

-You can build the APIs into a standard C++ library by just running `make pack`, provided that you have the following dependencies installed

-  - tensorRT
-  - opencv
-  - gflags

-We are improving the performance of the engine.
-Initial benchmark results for running the full OpenPose model are as follows.
-On Jetson TX2, the inference speed is 13 frames / second (the mobilenet variant is even faster).
-On Jetson TX1, the speed is 10 frames / second.
-On Titan 1050, the
-speed is 38 frames / second.

 We also have a Python binding for the engine.
 The current binding relies on
 the external tf-pose-estimation project.
 We are working on providing the Python binding for our high-performance
 C++ implementation.
 For now, to enable the binding, please build C++ library for post processing by: